ruidongd/Notes/The Elements of Statistical Learning/CH2.md

 	* In pattern recognition literature, called **features**.
 	* **Inputs** has some influences on **outputs**.
 	* **Outputs** is called **response** or **dependent variable**.
+	* A machine learning task with the training data consist of a set of input and output is called supervised learning.

 * Different variable types
 	* Qualitative(定性的) variable are called **categorical** or **discrete** variables.